 The current release and selected previous releases can be downloaded as compressed (zipped) archives using the links in the following table.
 Note that the item “SVN-tag” only are available to developers with a an account in the SVN database.
 Information about each release is found in the release notes, Release notes (cumulative) and in each release code base.

 CAPRI requires that you have a windows computer with Java and GAMS (http://www.gams.com, distribution 32.2 or later is recommended) installed.
 You need a license for the CONOPT solver.
 Many tasks in CAPRI utilize parallel computing.
 It is therefore an advantage if you have a machine that can run many threads in parallel.

 Regarding Java: There are some licensing implications when using Oracle's platform.
 Public updates released after January 2019 will not be available for business, commercial, or production use without a commercial license.
 Since then the GUI for java can also be executed using a open and free installation of OpenJDK.

-Those are created by tasks executable from the GUI.
-So, now you need to build all databases of CAPRI.
-This takes a long time.
+Compiling the database from scratch takes a long time.
 Depending on the hardware you use, it can take up to several days.
 In order to keep track of all the various settings required for completing all the steps, the release contains a “batch execution file” that instructs the GUI how to carry out a sequence of tasks without intervention of the user.
 Here is what you need to do: